 Registration for some sessions is recommended due to space limitations.

 Sunday, February 8, 7:30 AM - 8:30 AM

 Supported by the Burroughs Wellcome Fund

 This breakfast presents an opportunity for postdoctoral members of the Society to meet and discuss the issues they face in their current career stage.
 This year, there will be an emphasis on challenges and opportunities in publishing.
 Members of the Early Careers Committee will be available to answer questions about how the Committee serves postdocs in the biophysical community.
+A Managing Editor for American Chemical Society and an editor from Biophysical Journal will speak at the event.
 Limited to the first 100 attendees.

 Monday, February 9, 2:15 PM - 3:45 PM This panel discussion, sponsored by the Publications Committee, will focus on the practical issues involved in publishing a scientific paper.
 The panelists have extensive experience in writing, reviewing, and editing papers, and will provide information on the 'dos and don'ts of submitting research manuscripts.
 Discussions will likely focus on strategies to avoid common pitfalls, how to prevent and fix problems before submission, and how to respond to critiques and even rejection of a paper.
 Attendees are encouraged to ask questions during the session.Moderator: William O. Hancock